Rule one in business and marketing is to know your audience and where you can find them.

 Be aware of negative or positive reactions to products and services.

 All of this information will help you be better and more agile to gain an advantage over your competitors.

-How To Do a Competitive Analysis
+How To Do a Competitor Analysis

 The benefits of identifying your competitors and evaluating their strategies to determine how you can create a better marketing strategy is hopefully now clear.
 So, how do we actually gather information and intelligence?

 Use publicly available information and data

 Talk to your competitors (yes, this is an option)